 A brief introduction from a project/contract management perspective (not “legal”), as I am a chartered civil engineer, certified in cost engineering.

-Lacking in achieving the contractual intermediate milestones can be associated to penalties; poor project progress against the planned “rate”, can generate difficult situations, which might evolve to breach of contract, with “liquidated damages”
+Lacking in achieving the contractual intermediate milestones can be associated to penalties; poor project progress against the planned “rate” can generate difficult situations, which might evolve to breach of contract and “liquidated damages”

 When “time is of essence”, the contract requires articulated planning and scheduling methods to be adopted by the contractor, in order to guarantee an effective project progress measurement and delay assessment.

 Assessing delay and the “causes” of delay on a complex project cannot be an easy task: “delay analysis” is a branch of project planning and it involves some interesting topics like “concurrent schedule delay” and forensic planning.

 In this category of my blog “short notes” I collect some of my answers in Quora regarding project and contract management, or some questions received during my training courses.